DavisChappins/AZTurnpoints/README.md

 1) Click on AZTurnpoints2021.cup
 2) Click History at the top right
 3) Click any commit to see what was updated

+## What is a .cup file?
+.cup is a comma separated value (csv) file with the following 13 fields:

+name,code,country,lat,lon,elev,style,rwdir,rwlen,freq,desc,userdata,pics
+*Fields 12 userdata and 13 pics are not used by XCSoar*

+### 1 Fields